Locations:

 How are ovarian endometriomas diagnosed?

-Your provider can diagnose an ovarian endometrioma by removing the cyst and examining its cells.
+To officially diagnose an ovarian endometrioma, a surgeon removes the cyst and sends it to a lab for examination.
 Usually, this happens during a laparoscopy.
-During this procedure, your doctor makes tiny cuts in your abdomen and inserts a thin tube called a laparoscope.
-Using this tube, your provider can see the cyst, remove a sample of it for testing (biopsy), or remove it entirely.
-If it’s an ovarian endometrioma, your provider will see both endometrial glands and stroma cells in the sample.
-With laparoscopy, diagnosis and treatment can happen at the same time.
+During this procedure, your provider makes tiny cuts in your abdomen and inserts a camera tube called a laparoscope.
+Using this tube, your surgeon can see the cyst, remove a sample of it for testing (biopsy) or remove it entirely.
+The sample is sent to a lab where a pathologist examines it.

-What tests will be done to diagnose an ovarian endometrioma?
+What other tests will be done to diagnose an ovarian endometrioma?

-• A complete blood count (CBC): Your blood cells let your provider know if you have an infection or if you have too few red blood cells (anemia).
-People with ovarian endometriomas often have low red blood cell counts because of the heavy bleeding that comes with endometriosis.
+• A complete blood count (CBC).
+Your blood cells let your provider know if you have an infection or if you have too few of them (anemia).
+People with ovarian endometriomas often have low red blood cell counts because of the heavy bleeding that can come with endometriosis.

-• Sexually transmitted infection (STI) tests: Your provider can rule out whether an STI, like gonorrhea or chlamydia, is causing your symptoms.
+• Sexually transmitted infection (STI) tests.
+Your provider can rule out whether an STI is causing your symptoms.

 Management and Treatment

-There isn’t a cure for ovarian endometriomas, but your provider can remove them if they cause unpleasant symptoms or pose risks to your health.
+There isn’t a cure for ovarian endometriomas, but a surgeon can remove them if they cause unpleasant symptoms or pose risks to your health.
+Treatment options include:

-• Laparoscopy: Your provider may recommend a laparoscopy if you have ovarian endometriomas that are painful, growing or bigger than 4 centimeters.
-The risks increase that the cyst will become cancerous once it reaches this size.
-Removing the cyst not only helps improve your symptoms but it also reduces the risk that there’ll be continued damage to ovarian tissue, like having an ovarian endometrioma burst.
-It may improve your chances of becoming pregnant if you’ve had fertility issues because of ovarian endometriomas.
+• Surgery.
+Your provider may recommend a laparoscopy if you have ovarian endometriomas that are painful, growing or bigger than 4 centimeters.
+Removing the cyst not only helps improve your symptoms but reduces complications like rupture or infertility.

 Prevention